 - Worldwide, only 13% of employees are engaged in their work.

-Now, the question is: how to build an internal communications strategy that inspires and empowers your employees?
+Now, the question is: how to build an internal communications strategy that inspires your employees and ensures two-way communication in the workplace?

 It's all about listening to your employees.
 What information is relevant to them?
 What channels do they use the most?
 What are the best ways for them to share their thoughts and best practices with their colleagues?